alex-mas/thread-manager/readme.md

 ## Documentation

-You can check the documentation of [here](https://alex-mas.github.io/thread-manager/)
+You can check the documentation [here](https://alex-mas.github.io/thread-manager/docs)